nkowaokwu/igbo-api-admin/README.md

 Save the service account that you downloaded from Firebase as `prod-firebase-service-account.json` and `staging-firebase-service-account.json` in the top-level `/functions`.

-Once you save those files in `/functions`, you're own Igbo API Editor Platform is ready to go!
+Once you save those files in `/functions`, you're own Nkọwa okwu Data Platform is ready to go!

 ### Step 4: Start the Backend API